rananna/bttf-alarm-clock/readme.md

 10. **All Set!**
     Your clock is now configured.
 It will wake you up at 7:30 AM, stay dark overnight, and provide some fun temporal displacement effects throughout the day.

 ---

+## Contributing

+Contributions are what make the open-source community such an amazing place to learn, inspire, and create.
+Any contributions you make are **greatly appreciated**.

+If you have a suggestion that would make this better, please fork the repo and create a pull request.
+You can also simply open an issue with the tag "enhancement".
+Don't forget to give the project a star!
+Thanks again!

+---